-The PCS Type Certification Review Board (PTCRB) is an international certification organization founded in 1997.
-Technical experts from manufacturers, operators and test laboratories work together to develop specifications for the proper and secure functionality of mobile devices in the mobile network.
+The PCS Type Certification Review Board (PTCRB) is an international approval organization founded in 1997.
+Technical experts from manufacturers, operators and test laboratories work together on specifications for proper and safe functionalities of mobile devices in mobile networks.

-Similar to the tasks of the Global Certification Forum (GCF) for Europe, PTCRB focuses on ensuring that a device operates in accordance with the US cellular standards as defined in the North American Program Reference Document (NAPRD).
+Similar to the tasks of the Global Certification Forum (GCF) for Europe, PTCRB focuses on ensuring that a device functions in accordance with the American mobile phone standard as defined in the regulatory and network operator requirements of the USA (North American Program Reference Document).

-A PTCRB certification is therefore required for products that rely on mobile communications technology and are to be operated in the United States.
-The technologies include the classic mobile radio standards 2G, 3G, and LTE, but also new technological developments such as CAT M1 and NB IoT.
+PTCRB certification is therefore required for products that rely on mobile communications technologies and are intended to be operated in the USA.
+These technologies include the classic mobile communications standards 2G, 3G and LTE, but also new technological developments such as CAT M1 and NB IoT.

-The PTCRB approval process for mobile devices and modules provides an 8-steps plan that starts with the application for approval and ends with the issuance of the certificate for PTCRB certification.
+The PTCRB certification process for mobile devices and modules provides for an 8-step plan that begins with the application for approval and ends with the issuance of the certificate for PTCRB certification:

-PTCRB has authorized several laboratories worldwide to carry out certification tests on behalf of PTCRB as so-called “Primary Lab”.
-These tests can also only be performed in a “Primary Lab”, where the laboratories are characterized by the following characteristics:
+PTCRB has authorized several laboratories worldwide to conduct certification tests for approval as so-called “Primary Lab” on behalf of PTCRB.
+These tests can also be carried out in a “Primary Lab” only, whereby the laboratories are distinguished by the following characteristics:

 The CETECOM laboratories in Essen (Germany) and Anyang (Korea) are complete PTCRB Primary Labs and offer the full range of services for PTCRB certification of mobile devices, modules and so-called “Integrated Devices”.
 This includes certification services for CAT M1 and NB IoT as next generation mobile connectivity.
 Further information on GCF certification can be found here.